401-project/hand-tracking/README.md

 ### Run the application:
 1. Clone the repository to your pc.
-2. Cd to hand-tracking directory.
-3. Use this command to run the application:
+2. Use these commands in your terminal:
+ * cd hand-tracking
+ * pip3 install opencv-python
+ * pip3 install mediapipe
  * python3 -m hand_tracking.hand_tracking.painter
-4. Press 'q' to Exit.
+5. Press 'q' to Exit.